google/WebFundamentals/src/content/en/android/custom-tabs/best-practices/index.md

 ### Applications targeting Android 11 (API level 30) or above

-Android 11 has introduced [package visiblity changes][31].
+Android 11 has introduced [package visibility changes][7].
 If your Android app is targeting API level 30 or above, adding a `queries` section to `AndroidManifest.xml` is needed, otherwise the code snippet above won't return results: